Skip to content

 Unloaded vs. Loaded: Carry Without Permit

-And prosecutors and police in Minnesota generally use that broader definition of “loaded” to include not only a firearm with a round in the chamber, but also one with rounds in a magazine inserted into the firearm.
+And prosecutors and police in Minnesota generally want to use that broader definition of “loaded” to include not only a firearm with a round in the chamber, but also one with an empty chamber, but with rounds in a magazine inserted into the firearm.
 In other words, a firearm incapable of firing with simply a pull of the trigger due to an empty chamber, could still be treated as “loaded” if a loaded magazine is inserted into it.

 Purpose in Carrying or Transporting